vlandham/captain_z/out/captain_z.ebook.md

 People in the crowd watching the ordeal jumped back as the guards pulled out their swords and started following.
 The first guard was still wiping the mush off as he ran.

 The apple had slowed the guards a bit, but not by much.
-Captain Z tried to loose them in the crowds by running zip-zag through the stalls and people.
+Captain Z tried to loose them in the crowds by running zig-zag through the stalls and people.
 Still the guards followed.
 They were getting closer.

 Captain Z led the children out of the market and into a little alleyway between the nearby stores.
 They ducked under low hanging wires crowded with drying clothes.
 They sped left, then right, down through a maze of side streets, trying to loose the guards.

 She hoped to find a way back out to the main street where they could try to get lost in the crowds.
-Instead, she found a dead end.
+Instead, Captain Z found a dead end.

 The shop buildings all crowded around the little road.
 There was no way to squeeze through.
 She tried a few back doors to find them locked.
 The guards were coming.
 She could here their grunts and calls getting closer and closer.
-They would be caught if they tried to go back down the alley.
-They would be caught anyways in a few seconds if they stayed in the dead end.
+Captain Z would be caught if they tried to go back down the alley.
+They would be caught anyways in a few seconds if they stayed where they were.

 Sophia looked up for a way out.
 There, halfway up the last building at the end of the alley was a little metal ladder that led to the rooftop.